postCC42/rainfall/level4/walkthrough.md

 Once we know the buffer's position (12), we construct an input string that manipulates the return value of function p to 16930116.
 This is done by padding the memory address of the variable m and using the %n format specifier.

 `python -c 'print "\x10\x98\x04\x08" + "%16930112d%12$n"' | ./level4`
+- "\x10\x98\x04\x08" represents the memory address of m
+- %16930112d: This specifies a format specifier %d with a very large field width (16930112).
+This causes printf to print a large number of characters to satisfy the format specifier.
-Here, "\x10\x98\x04\x08" represents the memory address of m, and %16930112d pads the address, while %12$n writes the number of characters processed so far to the address pointed to by the 12th argument.
+- %12$n: This specifies that the number of characters printed so far (%n) should be written to the memory location specified by the 12th argument passed to printf (12$).

 ## Triggering System Call
 With the return value manipulated, the comparison in function n will evaluate to true, triggering the system call that directly print the /level5/.pass containing the flag